Celîlê Celîl

 Celîlê Celîl (born 1936) is a Kurdish historian, writer and Kurdologist.
-He was born in Yerevan in family of Kurds-Yazidi and studied history at the university of Yerevan and Oriental Academy of Leningrad.
+He was born in Yerevan in family of Yazidi Kurds and studied history at the university of Yerevan and Oriental Academy of Leningrad.
 He wrote his thesis regarding the Kurdish rebellions in the 19th century.
 He received his PhD in 1963, and worked in the Academy of Sciences from 1963 to 1993.
 He along with his brother Ordîxanê Celîl, collected Yazidi religious poetry and Kurdish legends and tales.
 After the collapse of Soviet Union, he moved to Austria, and taught at the University of Vienna, where he taught Kurdish.
 He is now working at the Academy of Sciences in Vienna.